 “Most people initially thought the growth in credit union membership would be temporary, but credit unions hit a major milestone in 2015.
-For the first time in history, credit union member savings in the U.S. broke $1 trillion, according to a May 2015 report from CUNA Mutual Group, a major industry organization for credit unions,” wrote Chloe Della Costa for The Cheat Sheet in a 2015 article titled, “Why So Many Americans Are Choosing Credit Unions These Days.”
+For the first time in history, credit union member savings in the U.S. broke $1 trillion, according to CUNA Mutual Group, a major industry organization for credit unions,” wrote Chloe Della Costa for The Cheat Sheet in a 2015 article titled, “Why So Many Americans Are Choosing Credit Unions These Days.”

 Consumers are drawn by the fact that credit unions boost the local economy and are locally owned and run organizations, according to Della Costa.
 The article also cites the lower fees, better returns, typically free checking accounts, not-for-profit model and the advantages to being a member and therefore an owner of the cooperative.